cmu-psych-fms/alhazen/doc/index.rst

 processes.
 The :class:`IteratedExperiment` super-class will handle the partitioning of participants across worker processes, tell them to run, collect their results, all while correctly transferring information between the various processes and safely synchronizing their activities.
-When finished the final, aggregated result will be available using the :meth:`results` method.
+The collected results will be available as the value returned by the :class:`SafeRisky`'s :meth:`run` method.

 To make use of this we will add a :func:`main` function that will allocate a :class:`SafeRisky` object, initialized with the desired